 70 years after its invention, Vornado now has reissued the classic “Vortex Tornado” fan design that inspired the company’s name.
 With patented engineering, and with styling by famed industrial designer Richard Ten Eyck, this Vornado fan design is one of the most famed in fan history — at peak popularity, nearly one-third of the fans sold in American were Vornados.
 Now reisssued, this Vornado VFAN is available in three colors — red, stainless and the gorgeous, original 1945 green.
 And, it’s “real metal” — yay!

-Made mostly of metal like the original and updated with enhanced safety and quieter airflow, this delicious looking fan retails for $139.
-Currently it’s on Amazon for $130 (affiliate link):
+Made mostly of metal like the original and updated with enhanced safety and quieter airflow.
+One place to get it is Amazon for $130:

 Darn fun video — seriously, you gotta!